 We provide strategic planning at three levels: inputs/processes, micro-level products, and macro-level outputs.We align products and service to stakeholder requirements and identify the impacts.
 The end result is a strategic and tactical road map with detailed action plans.

 Key Performance Indicators (KPIs)

-We work with clients to identify key performance indicators within teams, departments, and organizations and align the data to track their progress.
+We work with clients to identify key performance indicators within teams, departments, and organizations.
+We then align the data with specific KPIs to track their progress.

 We analyze options your organization is considering adopting to determine the tangible and hidden costs, as well as the tangible and hidden benefits.
-Doing this provides useful information to make effective, informed decisions.
+Doing this provides useful information to make effective, informed decisions in high-stakes situations.

 We work with governmental clients to review the impact a new law or policy will have on a constituent population.
 We carefully and comprehensively look at the proposed policy from a variety of stakeholder perspectives to determine if, how, and to what extent it will achieve its goals.